FeralInteractive/medieval2-unitcards/README.md

-NOTE: This is not a tutorial, simply just instructions and tips to render out an image used for portraits.
+NOTE: This is not a tutorial, simply just instructions and tips to render out a batch of images used for portraits.

 ## Provided Files